 Near the launch site, the diesel locomotive is uncoupled, and the rocket on the platform rolls to its destination thanks to special electric motors.
 When it reaches the desired position, it begins to rise to a vertical position.

-The procedure does not end there.
+This does not end the procedure.
 The final check of the rocket by Roscosmos specialists on all floors and levels of the launch pad support is ahead.

 After all the checks, the rocket will begin to be fueled - this is the very last stage of preparation for launch.